-A desktop assessment of the vegetation mapping at Cooya Beach indicates that some of the residential foreshore reserve is mapped as remnant closed to open vegetation types (DOR 2020).
+A desktop assessment of the vegetation mapping at Cooya Beach indicates some of the residential foreshore reserve is mapped as remnant closed to open vegetation types (DOR 2020).
 The northern end is largely non-remnant.
 Four Regional Ecosystems (REs) are mapped for Cooya Beach.
-A full list of the REs is provided in Attachment A. There are two REs that dominate the foreshore vegetation and are summarised in Table 2 and Figure 5.
+A full list of the REs is provided in Attachment A. There are two REs dominating the foreshore vegetation, these they are summarised in Table 2 and Figure 5.